cuotos/outstanding-prs/README.md

 ## Install

 ### Go
-`go get github.com/cuotos/outstanding-prs` will download and install the binary into your $GOBIN
+`go get github.com/cuotos/outstanding-prs` will download and install and build the lastest code the binary into your $GOBIN

 ### Docker
 see https://hub.docker.com/r/cuotos/outstanding-prs